Accessible Travel with the S-Bahn

 Bitte steigen Sie nach dem Aufleuchten der Lampe an der Tür nicht mehr in den Zug.

 If you would like assistance entering or exiting the train, please use the first doors at the front of the S-Bahn so our staff can assist you.
-The electronic destination boards display information about the length of the train and approximately where it will stop on the platform.
+It is also helpful to use hand signals to draw attention to yourself.

 Viele Bahnhöfe verfügen auch über Aufzüge.